mvfki/pyHiliter/README.md

 ## Usage

-Get the code
+Get the code first:

 ```sh
 git clone https://github.com/mvfki/pyHiliter.git
 cd pyHiliter
 ```

 To make use of the lexer, two approaches are suggested.

 #### Directly import the class